samsquire/microservice-description-compilation/README.md

  * **Automatic request collaboration** Where one request fans out to multiple requests, we have control over who coordinates what.

-# Example
+# Example 1 - choreography description model 1

-See this example microservice definition:
+See this example microservice definition.
+This definition bundles the implementation of functions within its definition.

 ```
 choreography: checkout-new-user